Texas Medicaid And Medicare Overpayment

 - Recoupment: To recover the amount of the alleged overpayment, Medicare will initiate the recoupment process.
 This process takes a portion of the allegedly owed amount from future Medicare payments to the provider.

-No matter where you are in the process, lawyer Alejandro Mora is ready to step in and get to work on your case immediately.
-He will walk you through each step of the process, from reviewing every piece of claim data to hiring experts to support your case.
+No matter where you are in the process, I am ready to step in and get to work on your case immediately.
+I will walk you through each step of the process, from reviewing every piece of claim data to hiring experts to support your case.

 Attorney For Overpayment Appeals

-We help our clients by offering them legal advice and representation throughout the overpayment determinations process.
-Our method is simple: We go as far up the appeal levels as necessary and gather as much evidence as we can to show that our clients’ claims were proper.
+I help my clients by offering them legal advice and representation throughout the overpayment determinations process.
+My method is simple: I go as far up the appeal levels as necessary and gather as much evidence as I can to show that our clients’ claims were proper.

 Losing overpayment appeals can be devastating.
 Some determinations involve such massive amounts of money that losing the appeals process would put our clients out of business.
-We understand what is at stake and we make our clients’ concerns our concerns.
+I understand what is at stake.
+I make my clients’ concerns my concerns.